anyblockanalytics/thegraph-allocation-optimization/README.md

 4. **parallel_allocations**: Amoutn of parallel allocations (required for creating the script.txt file).
 Basically splits the allocation amount into subsets of the supplied parallel allocation amount.

+5. **no-subgraph-list**: Disables the config.json, so no manual subgraph list is provided.
+(Default)
+6. **subgraph-list**: utilizes the provided list in config.json as subgraphs that should be considered for the optimization.

 ## Tech-Stack and Functioning